-In 2015, the United Nations Member States have shared 17 Sustainable Development Goals to give a framework and call for urgent actions on regional levels.
+In 2015, the United Nations Member States shared 17 Sustainable Development Goals to give a framework and call for urgent actions on regional levels.

 Our chosen goals: